TutorialsLast Updated Aug 26, 20248 min read

 View instance

 For the sake of brevity, this tutorial will not be covering how to set up a reverse proxy using Nginx.
-Instead, we will open port 8000 on the EC2 instance that the application is running on.
+Instead, we will use the less secure option of opening port 8000 on the EC2 instance that the application is running on.

 To do this, select the Security tab from the bottom menu bar.
-Next, Ctrl+Click on the name of the security group mentioned under the Security groups sub-heading.
+Next, CMD+Click on the hyperlinked name of the security group mentioned under the Security groups sub-heading.
 This will open your security group in a new tab.

 In the newly opened tab, click the Edit Inbound rules button at the bottom right hand of the Inbound Rules section to see the inbound rules that control the incoming traffic to the instance: